danielarmengolaltayo/me/hyperlink/README.md

 ---

 [1] Around 3000 words without counting footnotes, at 238 WPM, the average silent reading rate for adults in English for non-fiction. https://www.researchgate.net/publication/332380784_How_many_words_do_we_read_per_minute_A_review_and_meta-analysis_of_reading_rate

+[2] Right now, this text is living in a context that allows change.
+I am taking advantage of it, adding more references post scriptum, making examples more clear, correcting grammar mistakes or even leaving notes to myself while maintaining a readable and comprehensible narrative.
+Please, if you find a typo, know about other perspectives or have a better way to illustrate an idea, contribute via GitHub or send me an email (contact details inside the last capsule).
+Thank you!